mohammadRezanilchiyan/mohammadRezanilchiyan.github.io/index.md

   <p>Selected as an international scholar student from the Ministry of Higher Education of Malaysia (MIS).</p>

   <h2>Work Experience</h2>
   <p>Worked as a Chief Engineer at Powerwell Sdn.
-Bhd, a well-known manufacturing company.</p>
+Bhd, a well-known manufacturing company in East Asia.</p>
+  <p>Lead Project engineer at fantezyland, a well-known Smart Home designer in Iran.</p>

   <h2>Current Endeavors</h2>
   <p>Pursuing opportunities in Deutschland as I have permission to work in Europe.</p>